BODYSPACE, SEAN KELLY GALLERY, NEW YORK, USA, 2012

 27 October - 22 December 2012

 SHORE II (2012), comprised of a 10 tonne iron block and a crouched body formed of smaller blocks backed up against it, plays on the relationship of body to architecture.
 SIGNAL (2012) is a drawing in space.
-A straight 6 millimeter mild steel line becomes a twisting helix as it maps the inner space of a prone body, referencing the connective structures of electricity and implying a transmission that passes from body to city.
-In its reduced but rigorous geometry of 90-degree bends the work both uses and escapes from the grid.
+A straight, 6 millimetre mild steel line becomes a twisting helix as it maps the inner space of a prone body, referencing the connective structures of electricity and implying a transmission that passes from body to city.
+In its reduced but rigorous geometry of 90-degree bends, the work both uses and escapes from the grid.

-Both works that were displayed are catalysts for proprioceptive awareness, which rendered the volumes of the new gallery into a reflexive chamber in which the viewers' passage through space and confrontation with mass is activated and registered.
+Both works that were displayed are catalysts for proprioceptive awareness, which rendered the volumes of the new gallery into a reflexive chamber where the viewers' passage through space and confrontation with mass, is activated and registered.